TANZANIA’S EASTERN ARC & PEMBA BIRDING TOUR: DETAILED ITINERARY

-This afternoon we will continue towards Ifakara and explore the flood plain of the Kilombero River.
+During our stay at Sanje, we will head towards Ifakara and explore the flood plain of the Kilombero River.
 Here, in 1986, ornithologists surveying for a bird atlas followed up a report from a local doctor that there were some unusual weavers breeding in the inundated grasslands of the flood plain.
 The team were able to catch several of these birds, which have now been officially described as a new species, Kilombero Weaver.

 The weaver was not the only discovery as two different types of cisticola were also trapped, neither of which could be identified at the time.
 As it turned out both of these proved to be new to science as well!
 However, they have still yet to be officially described and for the time being, they are known as White-tailed Cisticola and Kilombero Cisticola.